 Although extravagant boozy Christmas parties aren’t as common over in France, people start gearing up for the holidays by meeting with friends over a glass or two of something decadent and delicious.
-Festive French cocktails include Kir Royale, a gorgeous ruby-hued drink made from Champagne and Crème de Cassis or blackcurrant liqueur, and a classic Sidecar made with citrusy Cointreau and Cognac.
+Festive French cocktails include Kir Royale, a gorgeous ruby-hued drink made from Champagne and Crème de Cassis or blackcurrant liqueur.
+Another classic is a Sidecar made with citrusy Cointreau and Cognac.

 Another comforting French Christmas drink to enjoy after a hard day’s skiing, snowboarding or just messing around in the snow is Cidre chaud.
 A little lighter in alcohol and not as well-known as its vinous cousin, the French version uses deep amber-hued cider from Brittany and Normandy.
 The joyful, uplifting combination of the rich earthy apple flavors and sweet spices make this an increasingly popular alternative to Vin chaud.

 According to ancient tradition, French people burn Yule logs made out of cherry wood on their hearths on Christmas Eve.
 These days it’s rare to have an open fire, but some living in rural communities still bring a chosen log inside and sprinkle it with a little red wine to scent the house with a festive aroma as it burns.
 The log is often left burning all night just in case The “Père Noël” (the French Santa) happens to stop by during the night.
 Children are often encouraged to leave out their shoes by the fireplace so that the mysterious passersby can fill them with sweets and small gifts.